 - Eggs are super nutritious and high in protein.

-- Greek yoghurt is great for gut health because of the probiotics, high in calcium and B12 too.
+- Greek yogurt is great for gut health because of the probiotics, high in calcium and B12 too.
+If you want more breakfast options for your Greek yogurt, I highly recommend this lemon protein chia yogurt bowl.

 - Milk will vary depending on what kind you choose.
 I use 1% cow's milk which is lower in fat but equally nutritious as any cow's milk.
 Great for bone health.